Gleyber Torres Player Props: Yankees vs. Cardinals

-Gleyber Torres -- with a slugging percentage of .306 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees against the St. Louis Cardinals, with Matthew Liberatore on the hill, on June 30 at 8:15 PM ET.
+Gleyber Torres -- with a slugging percentage of .306 in his past 10 games (including no home runs) -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jack Flaherty on the mound, on July 1 at 2:15 PM ET.

-He strung together two hits (going 2-for-5 with two RBI) in his most recent game against the Athletics.
+In his last game, he had two hits (going 2-for-5 with two RBI) against the Athletics.

 Gleyber Torres Game Info & Props vs. the Cardinals